Apple: What You Need To Know Before Earnings

 While there’s some near-term bias, we have turned our attention to a multi-year earnings growth model, which we will be releasing to our premium research subscribers shortly.
 Notwithstanding, we’re confident that the business is well on its path to recovery, and valuation will follow strength in financial metrics given enough time.

-As such, we had raised our price target from our prior (conservative) estimate of $135 to $192, which was arguably aggressive, but kept the bulk of our audience that trades on medium time intervals away from the stock until a stronger business/investment narrative could be priced in.
+As such, we had raised our price target from our prior (conservative) estimate of $135 to $192, which was arguably aggressive, but kept the bulk of our audience that trades on medium time intervals away from the stock, until a stronger business/investment narrative could be priced in.

 That being the case, we will be monitoring ER results quite closely heading into the first week of November.
-While analysts aren’t anticipating a meaningful revenue/EPS beat in Q1’18 we’re expecting enough positive dialogue to offset concerns over near-term results.
+While analysts aren’t anticipating a meaningful revenue/EPS beat in Q1’18, we’re expecting enough positive dialogue to offset concerns over near-term results.

 Final thoughts